sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

       <!-- border -->![Create Service Key](create-service-key-name.png)

-You have successfully created a service key for your service instance.
+You've successfully created a service key for your service instance.
 You can now view the service key in the browser or download it.

 <!-- border -->![View Service Key](view-service-key.png)

 You will need the service key values to create your `access_token` in the next tutorial: [Get OAuth Access Token for Document Information Extraction Using Any Web Browser](cp-aibus-dox-web-oauth-token).